-- How should our profile pages be optimized not only to please people, but also to motivate them for things like visiting our website?
+- How should our profile pages be optimized, not only to please people, but also to motivate them for things like visiting our website?
 What new content can we regularly post on the profile to keep it interesting?

 - How should concrete advertising campaigns be designed?
 You will see that it depends very much on the particular task which types of ads can serve the purpose efficiently.

 The complexity of the task is considerable.
 For creating such a social media strategy, you have to collect a lot of detailed information – for example, on what exactly is possible on various social media channels – and then process this information in complex ways, e.g. finding out what method can fit which your particular purposes.
-It is very hard to estimate in advance how well certain strategies can work, unless you already have detailed practical experience.
-Even with substantial experience, you will often able to start some test campaigns, analyze their results e.g. after a few weeks, and utilize the gained insight for the next campaigns.
-And quite frequently the platforms change their rules, so that you have to reevaluate your decisions and adjust your measures.
+It is very hard to estimate in advance how well certain strategies can work, unless you have already detailed practical experience.
+Even with substantial experience, you will be often able to start some test campaigns, analyze their results e.g. after a few weeks, and utilize the gained insight for the next campaigns.
+And quite frequently the platforms change their rules so that you have to reevaluate your decisions and adjust your measures.